backand/docs/docs/apidocs/security/index.md

 ### Saving Additional Parameters During Sign-up

 In many cases, we would like to collect additional information from the user during sign up.
 We can automatically populate the related fields on the Users object as a part of the sign-up request by using the **parameters** parameter for the sign-up call.
-The server, during the "Create My App User" action, will translate these key-value pairs into the appropriate fields on the "Users" object - as such, it is important that all fields provided already exist on the Users object.
+The server, during the 'Create My App User' action, will translate these key-value pairs into the appropriate fields on the 'Users' object - as such, it is important that all fields provided already exist on the Users object.
 The following example demonstrates specifying a user's "company" name as a part of the sign-up:

 1. Update the Model and add the field **company** to the **users** object:
     1. Go to **Objects --> Model**